 This group is open to anyone affected by an eating disorder who would like to discuss issues related to their condition(s) with other students affected by eating disorders.
-Meetings are currently every Tuesday night at 7pm at the USSU Help Centre (in the tunnel between Place Riel and the Arts Building).
+Meetings are currently every Tuesday night at 7pm at the USSU Help Centre (on the main floor of MUB).

 Mental Health Support Group